 Les Paul guitars were the first solid-bodied electrics from Gibson to come equipped with PAF pickups, and in many ways they were designed for each other.
 Not only does the noise-cancelling effect of a humbucker give you a cleaner sound, the body of a Les Paul is designed to fit this pickup without any costly modifications, and the tone is hard to beat.
 Of course, though Gibson did receive that patent it applied for, the PAF-style humbucker is no longer exclusively their domain.
 Even if it’s made by a different company, though, a humbucker will be the best fit for a Les Paul, giving the tone its truest character.

 It can be tricky to find a good bridge pickup for a Les Paul.
 The ultimate goal for the sound is a singing, open midrange with clear lows and bright (but not shrill) highs.
 A lot of pickups that sound great in the neck position will have a thin, weak feel in the high range.
-From the list above, the Seymour Duncan Seth Lover is the most consistently great in the bridge position, though if you’re looking for more output and a bit of a brighter high end—especially if you’re going for a more metal sound—the DiMarzio DP103 or the Dr. Vintage from Wolfetone could also be good choices.
+From the list above, the Seymour Duncan Seth Lover is the most consistently great in the bridge position, though if you’re looking for more output and a bit of a brighter high end—especially if you’re going for a more metal sound—the DiMarzio DP103 is a good choice.

 The neck pickup is what really gives the Les Paul its famous tone, and if you only want to upgrade in one position, getting a new neck pickup is probably the way to go.
+The Gibson ’57 Classic Plus truly shines in the neck position, where its high output and vintage tone fit beautifully.
 Both the Seymour Duncan pickups above will give you a clear tone with a good amount of warmth and good articulation, great for players who favor a lot of technique.
 The Seth Lover will be a bit chimier in the neck position, while the SH1n might be better for players who use a lot of overdrive.
-The hottest pickups in the neck position are the same that tend hot in the bridge spot: The DiMarzio and the Wolfetone.
+The hottest pickups in the neck position are the same that tend hot in the bridge spot: The DiMarzio DP103.

 Whichever model you go with, make sure you paying attention to what position of pickup you’re buying before you make the purchase.
 Even within the same model of pickup there will be slight differences between the one designed for the neck and the one designed for the bridge.
 It’s not unheard of to use a bridge pickup at the neck or vice versa, if you want to experiment with your sound, but if you flip the positions you might not get the sound you’re expecting.
 Whichever position you ultimately choose, we hope you’ve found the best pickups for Les Paul guitars on this page.
 Good luck!